jacobaweiss/cagify.js/README.md

 How It Works
 ------------
 When the page loads, Cagify.js traverses the page, finding all image tags with the class "cagify".
 It replaces the image's source with a corresponding query to [CageMe](http://cageme.herokuapp.com), a placeholder image generator which uses images of Nicolas Cage in... interesting... situations.
+A live demo can be found [here](http://www.cs.wm.edu/~jaweiss/cagify.html).

 Get Started
 -----